usagizmo/github-issues-from-csv/README.md

 Before running the script, you need to have:

 - A GitHub account
-- A personal access token with the repo scope
+- A personal access token with the `repo` scope.
+You can generate a personal access token at https://github.com/settings/personal-access-tokens.
+Make sure to grant the token `Read and write` permissions for `Issues`.
 - Node.js installed on your machine

 ## Installation

 1. Clone this repository to your local machine
-2. Navigate to the cloned directory and run npm install to install the dependencies
+2. Navigate to the cloned directory and run `npm install` to install the dependencies
 3. Create a `.env` file from `.env.example` and set the following environment variables:

 ```.env